ncb000gt/node-es/README.md

 ##### Bulk

 *Please Note:* The default timeout is set at 30 seconds... if you are performing a large bulk insert you may need to increase this limit by specifying a higher value for `timeout` in the options parameter.

+This method doesn't take into account the underlying config that was used when instantiating the client.
+It requires index and type to be specified via the commands array or via the options parameter.
+Conflict will occur if one specifies a different index and type in the options than what is specified via the commands parameter.

 At a high level, when performing a bulk update, you must supply an array with an action object followed by the object that the action will use during execution.
 In the following example, the first item in the array specifies the action is `index` and the second item represents the data to index: